XiaoTianFan/Music-Cluster/README.md

 *   **Step-by-Step Visualization:** Interactively observe the k-means algorithm's progress: centroid initialization, data point assignment, and centroid updates.
 *   **Interactive Scatter Plot:** Visualize the final clusters in a 2D/3D scatter plot (using **Plotly.js**), with points colored by cluster, tooltips showing song titles, zooming, and panning.
 *   **New Song Classification:** Upload a new song after training a model to see how it's classified within the existing clusters.
+*   **Audio Visualization:** Interactive waveform and spectrogram visualization for each song using **WaveSurfer.js**, with logarithmic frequency scale and playback controls.
 *   **Unique UI/UX:** Features a scifi aesthetic with neon and steam-ish elements, built with **Augmented UI**.

 ## ⚙️ Technology Stack